alisaifee/holmium.core/doc/source/usage.rst

 ..
 WARNING::
-    Though one could be inclined to treat :class:`Sections` as any other collection please only use them as an iterable.
-Trying to cast a :class:`Sections` property into a list or doing random access will lead to pain.
+    Though one could be inclined to treat :class:`Sections` as any other collection please only use them as an iterable or do indexed access directly on the :class:`Sections` object.
+Trying to cast a :class:`Sections` property into a list is not supported.

 .. code-block:: python